 Design

-Being a discrete design, there are only a few transistors in the signal path and no chips.
+Being a discrete design, there are only a few transistors in the signal path and no op amps.
 There is a DC servo, implemented with feedback by an op-amp, but this lies outside the signal path.
 To clarify, really everything is in the signal path, but the DC servo essentially lies to one side of the signal path and acts to correct any DC voltages that might make their way to the output.

 DC-coupling means that the frequency response of the Primare R32 phono preamplifier is ruler-flat down to a few tenths above 0Hz, almost guaranteeing excellent bass performance.
 The standard RIAA EQ curve is only really applicable to the 20Hz to 20kHz frequency range, but the electronics in the are flat to well below this 20Hz bass cut-off point.